RMMR-Group/RMMR-Group.github.io/idea_vms.md

 Need to figure out firewall settings.
 For now, just disable the Windows Firewall.

+To configure the machine to use DHCP, go to `Control Panel > Network and Sharing Center` and then click on the ethernet connection icon (likely called "Local Area Connection" followed by a number).
+Click on "Properties".
+Select "Internet Protocol Version 4" and then click "Properties".
+Select "Obtain an IP address automatically" and "Obtain DNS serve address automatically".
+Accept the changes.

+To configure the machine hostname, go to `Control Panel > System` and then click on "Change Settings".
+On the "Computer Name" tab, click "Change".
+Enter the desired hostname for the Windows machine.
+Note this cannot have underscores.
+I suggest `<your initials><idea version>win` (e.g., `mdtve11cwin`) as this will avoid collisions while being succinct.
+Accept the change and the system will need to be restarted.

-You should now be able to both connect to this system via RDP.
-The username:password for both these interfaces is now `idea:idea`.
+You should now be able to connect to this system via RDP (download Microsoft Remote Desktop or similar client) as `<hostname>.pmacs.upenn.edu`.
+The username:password for is now `idea:idea`.
 From here on out, I like to do things via RDP, and not via the web console.

 Start IDEA and run `externalmars true`.
-You'll be prompted for the IP address of the Linux machine, which you should enter.
+You'll be prompted for the IP address of the Linux machine (you can get this by running `ifconfig` on the MARS, or by just looking in the vSphere website), which you should enter.
 You should now be able to build the Linux binaries for a given sequence.

-You should now be able to connect to this system via RDP (download Microsoft Remote Desktop or similar client).
-The username:password for is now `idea:idea`.
-From here on out, I like to do things via RDP, and not via the web console.
+In the future, we need to be able to access the mars via its hostname, so edit `C:\MIDEA\MIDEA.cfg` with a text editor.
+Change the line `ExternalMarsIp=<ip address>` to `ExternalMarsIp=<mars hostname>.pmacs.upenn.edu`.
+Now IDEA will resolve that hostname to find the IP address whenever it tries to connect to the MARS for linux compilation.

-On your local system, checkout the `N4_VE11C_LATEST_20160120` branch of the `idea_vmware_tools` repos from the group github.
-Make sure you name the directory `N4_VE11C_LATEST_20160120`, as scripts rely on this name (e.g., check this out to `~/IDEA/N4_VE11C_LATEST_20160120`).
+*Optional* On your local system, checkout the branch of the `idea_vmware_tools` repo associated with your IDEA version (e.g., `N4_VE11C_LATEST_20160120`) from the group github -- these are convenience scripts for managing the VM remotely.
+Make sure you name the directory exactly as per the github branch name (e.g., `N4_VE11C_LATEST_20160120`), as scripts rely on this name (e.g., check this out to `~/IDEA/N4_VE11C_LATEST_20160120`).

 Configure your Remote Desktop client to share `~/IDEA/N4_VE11C_LATEST_20160120/` (or wherever you checked out the repos) with the remote system.